-This Raspberry Pi multi-camera adapter module is designed for connecting more than one camera to a single CSI camera port on the Raspberry Pi board.
-Each adapter board can connect up to 4 cameras and the user can stack up maxim 4 adapter boards, which means up to 16 cameras on a single Raspberry Pi board.
+The Raspberry Pi multi-camera adapter module is designed to connect more than one camera to a single CSI camera port on the Raspberry Pi board.
+Each adapter board can connect up to 4 cameras and the user can stack up to 4 adapter boards, which means up to 16 cameras on a single Raspberry Pi board.

 - IoT cameras